Certified Addiction Professional (CAP) Course

 As a CAP, you will primarily focus on counseling those addicted to drugs and alcohol or abusing a substance.
 Your role in the treatment of addiction is a primary one and you will be on the front lines of saving lives.
 This role comes with huge responsibilities which require the utmost in knowledge and ethical behavior.
 The CAP course and exam, as administered by the Florida Certification Board, seeks to set minimum standards for the treatment of addicts to ensure that everyone receives a high level of care from certified individuals.
 Passing the exam requires dedication and hard work.
 CAP candidates will also need to have significant work experience in the industry – 6,000 hours for bachelor’s candidates and 4000 for master’s candidates.
 This means that a CAP should begin their work in the industry as soon as they can, to ensure they have the required hours in time for the FCB exam.

 A CAP is the highest level of training we offer.
-While the course is substantially the same as that of the CAC or CAS, a Certified Addiction Professional must have more relevant work experience, must have a bachelor’s degree or higher and must take and pass both an FCB exam and an IC&RC exam.
+While the course is substantially the same as that of the CAC, a Certified Addiction Professional must have more relevant work experience, must have a bachelor’s degree or higher and must take and pass both an FCB exam and an IC&RC exam.

 Below you’ll find more information on the requirements to take the CAP course and information on becoming and being an addiction / substance abuse counselor.

 Related Courses & Certifications

 If you’re looking for another course, you may also click one of the links below to see information on that particular course:

 - MCAP: Master’s Level Certified Addiction Professional

 Financial aid and tuition reimbursement programs may be available to you.
 Please click here for financial aid information or contact us directly at (954) 771-2934.